Kizito Maria Kasule: Early life

-Kizito Maria was born on 1967 a rural village in Uganda.
+Kizito Maria was born in 1967 a rural village in Uganda.
 He was the youngest among 12 brothers and sisters.
 His parents owned a small family-run coffee plantation.
 At the age of 11 his father demanded that his son quit school and work in the family plantation instead.
 The young Kizito refused to quit his studies and in return was forced by his father to leave his home.
 The next few months Kizito lived as a street child, knocking on random doors and offering to work in return for food and shelter.
 Eventually he was picked by a local man and allowed to reside with him.
-The next couple of years Kizito spent studding in the morning and working in several coffee plantations at the afternoon in order to pay for his tuition and keep.
+The next couple of years Kizito spent studying in the morning and working in several coffee plantations at the afternoon in order to pay for his tuition and keep.

 In 1987 a civil war broke out in the north of Uganda.
 Two years later, at the age of 16, Kizito was arrested and sent to a military camp.
 He labored as a grave digger for fellow prisoners who were executed.
 One day, after finishing digging several graves, he and his cellmates were ordered to stand at the edge of the graves in front of a firing squad.
 The soldiers then started executing the prisoners one-by-one, sparing only Kizito's life due to the acquaintance between his dad and one of the camp's officers, who allowed Kizito's escape.
 He then escaped Uganda with a fake ID.
 He returned three years later and attended Makerere University in Kampala.
 In 1992 Kizito graduated with a Bachelor of Arts degree in Art.

 Career

 In 1994 he held his first solo exhibition, which received positive reviews.

 In 2003 Kizito completed his PhD in art history from Makerere University and won a scholarship to Burren College of Art in Ireland.

 Kizito Maria is also a philanthropist and community activist.
 His main community project is the art college of NIAAD which educates teens and other young Ugandans.
 In 2009 NIAAD joined with the Israeli non-profit organization Brit Olam to create the "Muse Uganda" project.
 The project houses and educates disadvantaged youth from Uganda and enables them to join the NIAAD academy as regular students at a subsidized price.

-Kizito Maria Kasule is currently Dean of Fine arts at Maragret Trowell School of Art and design at Makerere university, Kampala, Uganda.
+Kizito Maria Kasule is currently Dean of Fine arts at Margaret Trowell School of Art and design at Makerere university, Kampala, Uganda.